 Anyone is able to book an appointment with a therapist or counsellor in BC.
 You can book appointments for yourself for individual therapy to chat one-on-one with a counsellor.
-If you’d like to seek counselling for you and your partner, or tackle issues with your whole family, you might search for couples therapy in Vancouver or family therapy in Vancouver.
+If you’d like to seek counselling for you and your partner, or tackle issues with your whole family, you might search for couples and marriage therapy or family therapy.

 You can also browse counsellors on First Session in the following categories:

 There are also quickly growing practices for historically underrepresented demographics.
 A counsellor will be trained for, or belong to, a particular community; they’re trained to understand challenges and obstacles particular to that group.
-With First Session, you can search using filters for terms such as LGBTQ2IA+ therapy in Vancouver or BIPOC therapy in Vancouver.
+With First Session, you can search using filters for terms such as LGBTQ2IA+ therapy or BIPOC therapy.

-We know that many of those who visit First Session are looking for anxiety therapy in Vancouver or depression therapy in Vancouver.
+We know that many of those who visit First Session are looking for anxiety therapy or depression therapy.
 If you’re not sure where to start, try thinking about the other reasons you’re seeking counselling.
-For instance, you may be struggling with the loss of a loved one, so you’ll start by searching for grief therapy in Vancouver.
+For instance, you may be struggling with the loss of a loved one, so you’ll start by searching for grief therapy.
 Through the counselling process, it’s common to uncover new information about yourself to better target your needs along the way.

 Some other popular specialization categories on First Session include: